George Vancouver: Vancouver Expedition

 After a Spanish expedition in 1791, Vancouver was the second European to enter Burrard Inlet on 13 June 1792, naming it for his friend Sir Harry Burrard.
-It is the present day main harbour area of the City of Vancouver beyond Stanley Park.
+It is the modern-day main harbour area of the City of Vancouver beyond Stanley Park.
 He surveyed Howe Sound and Jervis Inlet over the next nine days.
 Then, on his 35th birthday on 22 June 1792, he returned to Point Grey, the present-day location of the University of British Columbia.
 Here he unexpectedly met a Spanish expedition led by Dionisio Alcalá Galiano and Cayetano Valdés y Flores.
 Vancouver was "mortified" (his word) to learn they already had a crude chart of the Strait of Georgia based on the 1791 exploratory voyage of José María Narváez the year before, under command of Francisco de Eliza.
 For three weeks they cooperatively explored the Georgia Strait and the Discovery Islands area before sailing separately towards Nootka Sound.

 After the summer surveying season ended, in August 1792, Vancouver went to Nootka, then the region's most important harbour, on contemporary Vancouver Island.
 Here he was to receive any British buildings and lands returned by the Spanish from claims by Francisco de Eliza for the Spanish crown.
 The Spanish commander, Juan Francisco Bodega y Quadra, was very cordial and he and Vancouver exchanged the maps they had made, but no agreement was reached; they decided to await further instructions.
-At this time, they decided to name the large island on which Nootka was now proven to be located as Quadra and Vancouver Island.
+At this time, they decided to name the large island on which Nootka was proven to be located as Quadra and Vancouver Island.
 Years later, as Spanish influence declined, the name was shortened to simply Vancouver Island.

 While at Nootka Sound Vancouver acquired Robert Gray's chart of the lower Columbia River.
 Gray had entered the river during the summer before sailing to Nootka Sound for repairs.
 Vancouver realised the importance of verifying Gray's information and conducting a more thorough survey.
 In October 1792, he sent Lieutenant William Robert Broughton with several boats up the Columbia River.
 Broughton got as far as the Columbia River Gorge, sighting and naming Mount Hood.

-Vancouver sailed south along the coast of Spanish Alta California, visiting Chumash villages at Point Conception and near Mission San Buenaventura.
-In November, he entered San Francisco Bay, later visiting Monterey; in both places, he was warmly received by the Spanish.
-Vancouver spent the winter in continuing exploration of the Sandwich Islands, the contemporary islands of Hawaii.
+Vancouver sailed south along the coast of Spanish Alta California, entered San Francisco Bay, later visiting Monterey; in both places, he was warmly received by the Spanish.
+Later he visited Chumash villages at Point Conception and near Mission San Buenaventura.
+Vancouver spent the winter in continuing exploration of the Sandwich Islands, the contemporary name of the islands of Hawaii.